2014 Evening at Egan Lecture Series

 Katie Roger, Author

-UAS’ One Campus, One Book guest author Katie Rodger discusses the interdisciplinary collaboration between scientist Ed Ricketts and writer John Steinbeck, who together created one of the seminal surveys and texts about the Gulf of California, Sea of Cortez.
-The Log from the Sea of Cortez is the 2014 One Campus One Book selection.
-Ricketts and the late Jack Calvin of Sitka co-authored Between Pacific Tides, a seminal work on intertidal life on Pacific shores.
+University of California, Davis guest lecturer Katie Rodger discusses the interdisciplinary collaboration between scientist Ed Ricketts and writer John Steinbeck, who together created one of the seminal surveys and texts about the Sea of Cortez in the Gulf of California.
+There was also a planned but never completed collaboration along the “Outer Shores” of Alaska.
+The Log from the Sea of Cortez by John Steinbeck is the 2014 One Campus One Book selection.

 October 17 | Egan Lecture Hall